-When a household receives a tenant-based Housing Choice Voucher, they are able to find housing of their choice in the marketplace.
+When a household receives a tenant-based Housing Choice Voucher, they can find housing of their choice in the marketplace.
 However, voucher holders face many barriers in utilizing vouchers and often face landlords who do not accept the voucher or have rents above payment standards.